Risks for non-melanoma skin cancer

 Arsenic

-Coming into contact with arsenic increases the risk of developing non-melanoma skin cancer.
-Arsenic is a naturally occurring substance found in rocks and soil.
+Coming into contact with arsenic increases the risk for non-melanoma skin cancer.
+Arsenic is a natural substance found in rocks and soil.
 Arsenic and substances that contain arsenic are also found in certain types of wood preservatives, pesticides and insecticides.

 People who work in mining and smelting industries can be exposed to arsenic.
 People who manufacture and apply pesticides and insecticides may also be exposed to arsenic.